Simone Cavalli: Chievo

 Cavalli left for A.C.
 ChievoVerona in co-ownership deal circa 2000.
-In June 2001 Chievo acquired Cavalli outright as well as bought back defender Nicola Legrottaglie.
+In June 2001, Chievo acquired Cavalli outright as well as bought back defender Nicola Legrottaglie.

 Cesena

 Cavalli was signed by Cesena in June 2004 for €150,000 in co-ownership deal.
-In June 2005 Cesena acquired Cavalli outright for an undisclosed fee.
+In June 2005, Cesena acquired Cavalli outright for an undisclosed fee.

 Reggina

-In August 2005 he was signed by Reggina Calcio for an undisclosed fee.
+In August 2005, Cavalli was signed by Reggina Calcio for an undisclosed fee.
 Cesena also signed defender Giovanni Morabito from Reggina as part of the deal.
 Cavalli made his Serie A debut for Reggina.

 Vicenza

 In January 2006 he was signed by Vicenza Calcio for €775,000.
-In August 2005 Reggina also acquired Davide Biondini for €500,000 in co-ownership deal.
+In August 2005, Reggina also acquired Davide Biondini for €500,000 in co-ownership deal.
 Circa January 2006 Reggina acquired Biondini outright for another €700,000.
 Reggina also signed Luca Rigoni for €900,000 in August and sold back to Vicenza in June for €1 million, as well as Vicenza signed Ricardo Esteves from Reggina for €500,000 in August and sold back to Calabria in June for the same fee.